NZJTW - Call for papers (extended - 15 Dec'22 ): The who and what at the centre of education

 - Book reviews

-Submission deadline for the special topic is 15 September 2022.
-(Planned publication November/December 2022.)
+Submission deadline for the special topic is 15 December 2022.
+(Planned publication Early/Mid 2023.)

 NZJTW is also inviting contributions on any other topics that may be of interest to teachers and researchers across the education sector from early childhood to tertiary education.